 People join cults for all different sorts of reasons.
 And while many of these groups are viewed as controversial, outliers, and even dangerous, they all have one thing in common: they appear to bring a sense of community to their group.
-This is a list of celebrities who were raised in cults.
+This is a list of celebrities who were raised in cults and/or on communes.
 For a list specifically about the Church of Scientology, check out this list of celebrities who were raised Scientologists.

 Joaquin Phoenix was raised in the California-based hippie religious group Children of God until he was four years old.
 After leaving the cult, his parents - whose surname was Bottom - adopted the last name "Phoenix" to symbolize a new beginning for the family.
 Shortly after his parents left the group, allegations arose of young members being kidnapped and sexually abused.